2dv611/syllabus/resources/project_assignment.md

 * Background of the project
 * Choice of technology - with motivation
+* Describing the workflows and pipelines in your solution
 * Your work
   * What have you done in the project
   * Your time report